 1 An-24 W SP-LTA No. 57302203 Purchased in 1966.
 Flights ended in 1990.

 2 An-24 W SP-LTB No. 57302205.
 Bought in 1966.
 An attempted abduction to West Germany on January 10, 1981.

 3 An-24 W SP-LTC No. 5730220.

 6 An-24 W SP-LTF.
-It suffered a catastrophe during a collision with a mountain in which 53 people died on April 2, 1969.
+It crashed during a collision with a mountain in which 53 people died on April 2, 1969.

 7 An-24 W SP-LTG No. 67302504.